Alert

 Re-employment (VR) benefits are payable when:

-• The worker has a fitness level but there are no modified duties available with the date of accident employer and the worker's fitness level is not expected to change in the next 8 to 12 weeks.
+• The worker has a fitness level but there is no modified work available with the date-of-accident employer and the worker's fitness level is not expected to change in the next 8 to 12 weeks.
 The decision maker refers the worker for re-employment services to focus on supports that could enhance their employability.
 This prepares them for a return to work, either with their date-of-accident employer or with a new employer if permanent work restrictions are identified and the date-of-accident employer cannot offer an alternate suitable job.

-• The worker has reached their best fitness level (medical plateau) and has permanent work restrictions.
-However, the employer is unable to provide permanent accommodation by offering another suitable job.
-A referral for re-employment services is made and re-employment (VR) benefits are payable.
+• The worker has reached their best fitness level (medical plateau), has permanent work restrictions and the employer is unable to provide permanent accommodation through a suitable alternate job.
+At that point, a referral for re-employment services is made and re-employment (VR) benefits are payable.
 Refer to the 7-1 Triage assessment referral procedure.

 Re-employment (VR01) interim benefits start when a fitness-for-work decision letter is sent, the worker is ready to participate in re-employment services, and a referral for a triage assessment is completed.
-These benefits end once the worker starts supported job search services or retraining.
+These benefits switch to RE assistance (VR04) the day they begin SJS, and to retraining allowance (VR02) if the worker starts a full-time training program (i.e., full-time training is 30 hours per week or more).
 Refer to the 7-2 Supported job search or the 7-4 Retraining programs procedure.

 In some circumstances, a worker's injury results in a permanent disability that impacts their earning capacity.
 When the worker's condition stabilizes, WCB determines the impairment (loss) of earning capacity by assessing the impact the permanent compensable work restrictions will have on the worker's ability to earn in any suitable employment.
 Refer to Policy 04-04, Part II, Application 1 - Determining Impairment of Earning Capacity.